radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 ![schemaadmin role](Media/schema-admin-role.jpg)

-To properly assign new users to delegated admin roles, log into the Control Panel as the Directory Manager (configured when you create the environment in EOC) and go to ADMIN > USER MANAGEMENT.
+To properly assign new users to delegated admin roles, log into the Control Panel as the Directory Manager (credentials configured in your values.yaml file) and go to ADMIN > USER MANAGEMENT.
 Search for the delegated admin user account and assign the user to the new role.

 ![Assign Roles](Media/assign-roles.jpg)